-- i) the monitoring of wholesale energy markets in the Union; - ii) the optimal development of trans-European energy infrastructures; - iii) the implementation of the Network Codes and Guidelines, and - iv) the tasks concerning measures to safeguard the security of gas supply. - v) the "Clean Energy for All Europeans" legislative acts.
+- i) the monitoring of wholesale energy markets in the Union and follow-up activities; - ii) the optimal development of trans-European energy infrastructures; - iii) the implementation of the Network Codes and Guidelines, and - iv) the tasks concerning measures to safeguard the security of gas supply. - v) the "Clean Energy for All Europeans" legislative acts.